GlobalKome/Healthcare-Overview/README.md

 ### Overview Section
 CHARTS
-- Billing Amount by Patient Location (City/State) (Azure Map):  To identify seasonality and long-term trends in lending activities
+- Billing Amount by Patient Location (City/State) (Azure Map):  To identify where the majority of patients (and revenue) are coming from.
-- Billing Amount by Procedure (Clustered Column Chart): To identify regions with significant lending activity and assess regional disparities
+- Billing Amount by Procedure (Clustered Column Chart): Breaks down which medical procedures generate the most revenue.
-- Billing Amount by Diagnosis and Service Type (100% Stacked Bar Chart): To allow the client to understand the distribution of loans across various term lengths.
+- Billing Amount by Diagnosis and Service Type (100% Stacked Bar Chart): To compare billing distribution across different diagnoses and types of services provided.
-- Bililng Amount by Department (Clustered Bar Chart): How lending metrics are distributed among borrowers with different employment lengths, helping us assess the impact of employment history on loan applications.
+- Billing Amount by Department (Clustered Bar Chart): To observe the financial contribution by each department (eg, cardiology, neurology, general surgery).

 ## Tools
 | Tools | Purpose |